Israel extradites woman wanted for sex crimes to Australia

 JERUSALEM (AP) - Israeli authorities on Monday extradited a woman wanted on 74 charges of child sex abuse in Australia, following a six-year legal battle that had strained relations between the two governments.

 Malka Leifer, a former teacher accused of sexually abusing several former students at a Jewish school in Melbourne, had been fighting extradition from Israel since 2014.
-Leifer maintains her innocence and the six-year legal battle surrounding her extradition has strained relations between Israel and Australia.
+Leifer maintains her innocence and the protracted court case and repeated delays over her extradition drew criticism from Australian officials as well as the country’s Jewish leaders.

 Israeli media photographed Leifer boarding a plane at Ben Gurion Airport early Monday, her ankles and wrists shackled.
-Her lawyer confirmed the extradition.
+Her lawyer, Nick Kaufman, confirmed the extradition.

 The Hebrew-language news site Ynet reported that she boarded a flight to Frankfurt, where she would transfer to another flight bound for Australia.